Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Single source

-For the other direction, assume that there is a solution to $\reachfast(k)$ (or $\reachfasttotal(k)$) where $v_0$ reaches every vertex by time step 3 where the edges in $X$ are delayed.
+For the other direction, assume that there is a solution to $\reachfast(k)$ (or $\reachfasttotal$ $(k)$) where $u_0$ reaches every vertex by time step 3 where the edges in $X$ are delayed.
 Then, observe that no edge with label 3 is delayed; any delay on these edges would not affect the solution.
-In addition, clearly there is no reason to delay any edge between $v_0$ and a $x$-vertex.
-Hence, we conclude that the assumed solution of $\reachfast(k)$ delays only edges between $x$-vertices and $y$-vertices and in addition every edge in $X$ is delayed by one time step.
+Similarly, it is not possible to advance any edge with label 1.
+In addition, clearly there is no reason to delay any edge between $u_0$ and a $x$-vertex.
+Hence, we conclude that the assumed solution of $\reachfast(k)$ delays only edges between $x$-vertices and $y$-vertices, or advances edges between $u_0$ and $y$-vertices.
+Furthermore, every edge in $X$ is delayed by one time step or advanced by one time step.
 This means that the total delay is $k$, hence the claimed solution for $\reachfast(k)$ is a solution for $\reachfasttotal(k)$ as well.
-We construct a solution for \hittngset as follows: for every $i \in [n]$, if edge $x_iy_i$ is delayed, then $i \in T$.
+We construct a solution for \hittngset as follows: for every $i \in [n]$, if edge $x_iy_i$ is delayed or if edge $u_0y_i$, then $i \in T$.
 Observe that $|T|=k$.
-To see why $T$ is a solution for the \hittngset instance, observe that since $v_0$ reaches all the vertices by time step 3, we get that for every $j \in [m]$, vertex $z_j$ has to be adjacent to a vertex $y_i$ where $x_iy_i \in X$, i.e. $x_iy_i$ is delayed.
+To see why $T$ is a solution for the \hittngset instance, observe that since $u_0$ reaches all the vertices by time step 3, we get that for every $j \in [m]$, vertex $z_j$ has to be adjacent to a vertex $y_i$ where $x_iy_i \in X$, i.e. $x_iy_i$ is delayed or $u_0y_i$ is advanced.
 Hence, by construction we get that for every $j \in [m]$ we get that $S_j \cap T \neq \emptyset$. \fi \end{proof}